pirovc/genome_updater/README.md

 - **-l**: filter by Assembly level [all, Complete Genome, Chromosome, Scaffold, Contig]
 - **-c**: filter by RefSeq Category [all, reference genome, representative genome, na]
 - **-j**: select [top assemblies](#top-assemblies) for species or taxids: (**-j "species:3"**) to download the top 3 assemblies for each species selected or (**-j "taxids:1"**) to download only the top assembly for each taxid selected.
+- **-z**: select only assemblies included in the latest GTDB release

 Utilities:
 - **-i**: fixes current snapshot in case of network or any other failure during download